viboverse/react-snippets-collection/react-cheatsheet.md

 **Learned:** Use cleanup functions to prevent memory leaks and manage side effects lifecycle properly.

+**Why this matters:** Side effects like timers, event listeners, and subscriptions can cause memory leaks if not properly cleaned up.
+This pattern ensures your components don't leave running processes when they unmount, preventing performance issues and unexpected behavior.

 **Steps:**

 - Return cleanup function from useEffect